gogo-boot/e-board/docs/developer-guide/boot-process.md

 ## Detailed Boot Life Cycle

 There are five main Life Cycle phases during the boot process.
+It usually goes through all phases in order.
-It can be skipped or getting into looped, based on the next lifecycle state.
+But, it can be skipped or getting into looped, based on the next lifecycle state.
-_loop_ indicates the ESP32 dedicated loop() function, which is used this project for serving the configuration http web portal.
+_loop_ indicates the ESP32 Arduiono loop() function, which is implement this project for serving the configuration http web portal.

 **Key Actions**: